Discover the Basics of Localization Testing and Internationalization Testing:

 #7) Database

-- More disk space is needed
+- They require more disk space

-Benefits of Internationalization Testing
+The Advantages of Internationalization Testing

-- Expanded international visibility for the product
+- Enhanced international exposure for the product

-- Access to a larger global audience
+- Access to a broader global audience

 Localization testing tools: